todary/Financial-transactions-system/README.md

 ## What did I use?
 ###SOLID
-1- Single: for single action Work
+    • Single: for single action Work
-2- Open-close : for add anther action
+    • Open-close : for add anther action
-3- Liskov Substitution  : in doAction in Account data 4- Dependency Inversion : to invert TransactionAction in parameter method doAction
+    • Liskov Substitution  : in doAction in Account data
+    • Dependency Inversion : to invert TransactionAction in parameter method doAction

 ###Design patterns
 Used Adapter Design Patter in Actions Directory by create interface and its concretes implement it

 ###Static Analyzer
-1-phpstan : level 4
+    • phpstan : level 4
-2-phpcs   : PSR2
+    • phpcs   : PSR2